ruipfcosta/blog/_posts/2019-06-10-codable-by-example.md

 let boardGame = try decoder.decode(BoardGame.self, from: jsonData)
 ```

 In this example, we define a CodingKeys enum describing the properties we want to extract from the JSON payload.
-Then, on the initilizer, we decode each of the properties using the respective key.
+Then, on the initializer, we decode each of the properties using the respective key.

 There is something worth mentioning regarding the two approaches described above: you can't have the best of both worlds - either you allow all properties to be synthesized automatically by the compiler or you use the coding keys approach and decode all properties manually.